metasikander/www.BitcoinHivemind.com/_posts/2015-12-16-case-against-augur.md

 Augur *claims* to have raised about $5 million.

 However, crowdsales usually have 'ringers': rich guys who buy into the crowdsale to make it look good, and are later repaid (a kind of [fraudulent] off-book liability).
 That money "doesn't count", and the original Augur CEO did take an interest in this tactic, so I am sure that Augur employed it to some extent.
-It is just something that large IPOs do, even the "real world" of Wall St.
+It is just something that large IPOs do, even in the "real world" of Wall St.

 $5 million isn't really that much.
 Mastercoin raised $5 million, and it then rose in value to $120 million.
 It quickly crashed below-the-Dogecoin, and is presently circling the drain of its final destination of zero.
 Factom achieved an $11 million valuation, somehow, "21" raised $116 million.
 Look at pirateat40, or a whole host of other MLM schemes, televangelism, Bernie Madoff, US Social Security Trust Fund, etc. who all did way better than $5 million.